Table of Contents

 Plan and Send Communication for Consistency

 When I was teaching, I needed to send regular updates to parents about classroom activities and student performance.
-Providing regular updates through a school communication app helped me ensure consistent communication.
+Providing regular learning updates through a school communication app helped me ensure consistent communication.
 Parents loved receiving weekly updates about activities and curriculum.
 I loved being able to plan out clear, concise messaging ahead of time.

 Cater to Parent’s Communication Preferences